cvmfs/doc-cvmfs/cpt-configure.rst

 Downloaded files will be stored in a local cache directory.
-The CernVM-FS cache has a soft quota; as a safety margin, the partition hosting the cache should provide more space than the soft quota limit, we recomment to leave at least 20% + 1GB.
+The CernVM-FS cache has a soft quota; as a safety margin, the partition hosting the cache should provide more space than the soft quota limit, we recommend to leave at least 20% + 1GB.

 Once the quota limit is reached, CernVM-FS will automatically remove files from the cache according to the least recently used policy.